About the Program

 Anne Nesbet, Associate Professor.
 Culture, film studies, Slavic languages, early Soviet culture, Sergei Eisenstein, silent film, Soviet film, GDR history, children's literature and Stalinism, the Soviet Union, American minority movements.

-Irina Paperno, Professor.
+Irina Paperno, Professor Emerita, Professor of the Graduate School, Advisory Committee Chair.
 Russian language and literature, intellectual history.

 Myrna Douzjian, Lecturer.